buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     represent branches as parent directories within the repository (like SVN and Perforce).
 Use a prefix of ``trunk/`` or ``project/branches/foobranch/`` to only follow one branch and to get correct tree-relative filenames.
-Without a prefix, the :class:`PBChangeSource` will probably deliver Changes with filenames like :file:`trunk/foo.c` instead of just :file:`foo.c`.
+Without a prefix, the :bb:chsrc:`PBChangeSource` will probably deliver Changes with filenames like :file:`trunk/foo.c` instead of just :file:`foo.c`.
 Of course this also depends upon the tool sending the Changes in (like :command:`buildbot sendchange`) and what filenames it is delivering: that tool may be filtering and stripping prefixes at the sending end.

-The following hooks are useful for sending changes to a :class:`PBChangeSource`\:
+The following hooks are useful for sending changes to a :bb:chsrc:`PBChangeSource`\:

 .. _Mercurial-Hook: